-Instead, they have issued a three-point plan, featuring more upstream green infrastructure, proposed tidal barriers in the harbor downstream of the city, and historic quay revitalization.
-The group argues that the OPW’s approach only looks at the last 20 kilometers of the River Lee, but it’s in fact 90 kilometers long, so there’s ample opportunity to reduce flooding upstream.
-They believe their plan will cost much less than the €450 – 1 billion the OPW plan is expected to cost.
+Instead, Save Cork City has issued a three-point plan, featuring more upstream green infrastructure, a proposed tidal barrier in the harbor downstream of the city, and historic quay revitalization.
+The group argues the OPW’s approach only looks at the last 20 kilometers of the River Lee, but it’s in fact 90 kilometers long, so there’s ample opportunity to reduce flooding upstream.
+They believe their plan will cost only €135 million, much less than the €450 – 1 billion the OPW plan is expected to cost.

 The group states their plan has been endorsed by a “Nobel Prize-winning scientist, Robert Devoy; the deputy director of the Dutch flood protection program, Erik Kraaij; the former dean of engineering in University College Cork, Philip O’ Kane, as well as thousands of concerned Cork citizens.”

 Engineer Michael Ryan told The Irish Times that“flooding in Cork city involves a complex of factors, including upriver flows, tidal surges, a series of historic culverts and pipes under the city and the fact that the city is built on an extensive aquifer which is supplied and affected by both river flows and tidal surges.”